AlexisCro/Converter/documentation/install_bootstrap.md

 # How to install bootstrap in local
 ## Download

-First you need to download the directory which conatins CSS and JS of the framework.
+First you need to download the directory which contains CSS and JS of the framework.
 To do this go on [Bootstrap site](https://getbootstrap.com/docs/5.3/getting-started/download/ "link to download").

 Then click on